Contact Your Advisor:

 To achieve your goal of attaining a successful and satisfying professional career, you need to start with a major that matches your talents and personality.
 Making a smart, informed choice about your major will help you progress through an appropriate program and graduate in a timely manner.

 As you embark on your academic journey, know that we in the HHD Student Services Center/EOP are here to assist and guide you and to answer your questions.
 We take pride in providing a collaborative and holistic approach to advisement.
-We believe that each of us plays a significant role in this relationship and the role you play is key to your success.
-In other words, actively engage in your academic process by seeking advisement from the Health and Human Development Student Services Center and in your major.
+Engage in your academic process by seeking advisement from the Health and Human Development Student Services Center and in your major.
 Ask questions, make informed choices, and study hard.
 We look forward to meeting and working with you.